RobiTittoto/progettoCyber/home.md

 **Once the victim launches the infected application:**

-The injected payload executes automatically
+The application work normally meanwhile the injected payload executes automatically

 A reverse TCP connection is established through the Ngrok tunnel